status-im/hardwallet-firmware/docs/UI.md

 ## Output

 The output device will be a segment-based LCD display.
 Most segments will be used for numerical/alphanumerical address characters, while some will be for custom icons.
-The MCU used is able to drive LCD screens directly, up to a theoretical 320 segments (multiplexed 8x40).
-The problem is that some LCD pins are multiplexed to other devices (such as SPI, Touch Sense Controller) and thus not all channels are actually available in our case.
+The MCU used is able to drive LCD screens directly, up to a theoretical 320 segments (multiplexed 8x40, thus requiring 48 pins).
+The problem is that some LCD pins are multiplexed to other devices (such as SPI, Touch Sense Controller) and thus not all channels are actually available in our case and in the end the safer choice is to keep it at around half of that.
 Also the more segments we drive, the more power we are going to use.
 PCB space increases because of the additional tracks and possibly using a larger version of the same MCU with more pins.
 Also a screen with more segments might need to be physically larger to be legible.
+If we really need more segments that the MCU can provide, we will need an external LCD controller which adds cost and requires extra PCB space.
+Chip-On-Glass LCD (controller is in the screen itself) is also possible, but the costs are much higher than the other solutions.

 At the same time, we need to be able to display as much information as possible on a transaction as we can and we must be able to display the mnemonics on the device's screen, so they never reach the client device.

 As it happens, cryptocurrency transactions are probably the worst case scenario for devices with limited screen estate, since they usually contain many digits and addresses are long.
 For this reason we will have to find some compromises.

+We will need space for some icons, such as the currency icon (ETH, SNT), battery icon (with 3 bars).

 The main decision points are